 When it comes to the bar, beer and wine with a signature cocktail keeps the cost down.
 If you can, designate a bartender.
 A professional isn't needed - a family member or college kid works well behind the bar, too.
-Or set up a few different self-service bars.
+Or, another option is to set up a few different self-service bars.
 Kayser suggests a variety - for instance, a wine and champagne bar, a martini bar and a hot chocolate/coffee bar.